wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 ## Compare this release with previous ESBs

-The Micro Integrator of EI 7.1 is the latest most improved version of the WSO2 ESB.
-Therefore, you can easily migrate to EI 7.1 Micro Integrator from any previous ESB runtime.

 Given below is a comparison of the Micro Integrator of EI 7.1 and the previous WSO2 ESB runtimes.
+Note that the Micro Integrator of EI 7.1 is the latest, most improved version of the WSO2 ESB runtime.

-This will help you understand the important changes in the Micro Integrator that will impact your migration.
+If you are migrating from a previous ESB, this comparison will help you understand the important changes in the Micro Integrator that will impact your migration.

 !!!
 Note
-	This guide is applicable to the following versions of the WSO2 ESB runtime:
+	The following comparison is applicable to the following versions of the WSO2 ESB runtime:

 	-	[WSO2 ESB 5.0](https://docs.wso2.com/display/ESB500/WSO2+Enterprise+Service+Bus+Documentation)
 	-	[ESB profile of WSO2 EI 6.x.x series](https://docs.wso2.com/display/EI660/WSO2+Enterprise+Integrator+Documentation)

 ### Feature comparison

-The following table explains the availability of the most critical features in each runtime.
+The following table explains the availability of the most critical features in the ESB runtime and Micro Integrator runtime of EI 7.1.0.
+In addition to the following list, the Micro Integrator runtime also contains [new and improved features](#whats-new-in-this-release?) listed above.

 <table>
 	<tr>